joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 ### Revealed Salvation and Judgment

->John 1:7–13 (CSB) He came as a witness to testify about the light, so that all might believe through him.
-8 He was not the light, but he came to testify about the light.
-9 The true light that gives light to everyone was coming into the world.
-10 He was in the world, and the world was created through him, and yet the world did not recognize him.
-11 He came to his own, and his own people did not receive him.
-12 But to all who did receive him, he gave them the right to be children of God, to those who believe in his name, 13 who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.
+>John 1:7–13 (CSB) He came as a witness to testify about the light, so that all might believe through him.He was not the light, but he came to testify about the light.The true light that gives light to everyone was coming into the world.He was in the world, and the world was created through him, and yet the world did not recognize him.He came to his own, and his own people did not receive him.But to all who did receive him, he gave them the right to be children of God, to those who believe in his name,who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.

 ### Preached Evangelistically

 >Colossians 1:15 (CSB) He is the image of the invisible God, the firstborn over all creation.

->John 1:19–23 (CSB) This was John’s testimony when the Jews from Jerusalem sent priests and Levites to ask him, “Who are you?”
-20 He didn’t deny it but confessed, “I am not the Messiah.”
-21 “What then?” they asked him.
+>John 1:19–23 (CSB) This was John’s testimony when the Jews from Jerusalem sent priests and Levites to ask him, “Who are you?”He didn’t deny it but confessed, “I am not the Messiah.”“What then?” they asked him.
 “Are you Elijah?”
 “I am not,” he said.
-“Are you the Prophet?”[^Deut 18:15]  “No,” he answered.
-22 “Who are you, then?” they asked.
+“Are you the Prophet?”[^Deut 18:15]  “No,” he answered.“Who are you, then?” they asked.
 “We need to give an answer to those who sent us.
-What can you tell us about yourself?”
-23 He said, “I am a voice of one crying out in the wilderness: Make straight the way of the Lord—just as Isaiah the prophet said.”
+What can you tell us about yourself?”He said, “I am a voice of one crying out in the wilderness: Make straight the way of the Lord—just as Isaiah the prophet said.”

 >John 1:27 (CSB) He is the one coming after me, whose sandal strap I’m not worthy to untie.”